 How can ART® help plantar fasciitis?

-Active Release Techniques are a hands on technique for helping to restore normal function to the soft tissue.
-So release of the plantar fascia and other contributing muscles in the foot, might be uncomfortable but the results will be noticeable within 2-3 treatments.
+Active Release Techniques ART® is a hands on technique for helping to restore normal function to the soft tissue.
+So release of the plantar fascia and other contributing muscles in the foot, might be uncomfortable but the results will be noticeable within 3-4 treatments.

-Along with ART®, manipulation of the joints in the foot using chiropractic techniques can help to restore normal biomechanics to help prevent this from recurring in the future.
-To help speed up the healing process we commonly use Laser Therapy and you will have some exercises and stretches at home.
+Along with ART®, manipulation of the joints in the foot using Chiropractic techniques can help to restore normal biomechanics to help prevent this from recurring in the future.
+To help speed up the healing process we commonly use Laser Therapy and you will always be given exercises and stretches to do at home.